-(disclaimer: none of those picture was taken during Christmas time, Marie-Antoinette’s hamlet as well as Versailles garden and park were shot in June, the Eiffel Tower in the clouds was in October, the Eiffel Tower in the snow was in February, the Ferris wheel on Place de la Concorde was late January)
+(disclaimer: none of those pictures was taken during Christmas time, Marie-Antoinette’s hamlet, as well as Versailles garden and park, were shot in June, the Eiffel Tower in the clouds was in October, the Eiffel Tower in the snow was in February, the Ferris wheel on Place de la Concorde was late January)

 Maybe you want to thank me too.
 If this is the case, the best way to do so is to share this post on your social media of choice or to link to it from your own website.